Skip Navigation

 Semester Hours 16

-Determinations about whether the Health Care Assistant program at MCC meets the state education requirements for US States, Territories, and the District of Columbia can be found at Professional Licensure & State Authorization Program Determination Disclosure.
-Outbound Link
+Determinations about whether the Health Care Assistant program at MCC meets the state education requirements for US States, Territories, and the District of Columbia can be found here: Professional Licensure & State Authorization Program Determination Disclosure.

 For more informationFor more information: